Financial-Times/origami-codedocs/README.md

 This is likely due to the Fastly API key expiring.
 Create a new personal api key in Fastly with access to the `origami-codedocs.in.ft.com` service, and add this environment variable to CI.

-### Integration tests are failing due to forbidden requests.
+### Integration tests are failing due to forbidden requests

 If the service returns `403 "Forbidden"` errors when running integration tests, it is likely the `CODEDOCS_API_KEY` environment variable is incorrect.